ZachSaucier/Just-Read/README.md

 #### Q: How can I remove Just Read's entries from the right-click context menu?

-Under "Options" -> "Additional options" -> "Context menu entries", you can enable or disable the context menu entries that Just Read creates.
+Under "Options" -> "Context menu entries", you can enable or disable the context menu entries that Just Read creates.

 - "Don't reformat pre tags" makes it so that Just Read doesn't turn any `<pre>` tags into paragraphs but retains their original formatting.
 - "Enable page context menu entry" allows Just Read to show a menu entry when you right click a page.